Refunding

 The disability must reduce life expectancy

-LIRA holder's health problems do not affect his or her ability to work, he or she cannot be deemed disabled.
+• If the LIRA holder's health problems do not affect his or her ability to work, the LIRA holder cannot be deemed disabled.

-- The requirements for being disabled are different from those under the Québec Pension Plan.
+• The requirements for being deemed disabled are different from those under the Québec Pension Plan.

 The medical certificate